Suhaag Raat

 The story was set in a village in Kullu, Himachal Pradesh.
 Though Kullu was used as a backdrop, most of the shooting actually took place in Bombay.
-The costumes worn by the film's character were representative of the hilly people of Himachal Pradesh and justified the setting.
+The costumes worn by the film's characters were representative of the hilly people of Himachal Pradesh and justified the setting.
 The outdoor photography by D. K. Ambre and D. C. Mehta was praised for its "picturesque" composition.
 The story was a romantic triangle, with two girls, one rich and the other poor, falling in love with the same man.
 Geeta Bali as Kammo, the poor village girl, and Begum Para as Paro, the rich landlord's daughter, portray the two girls.
 Bharat Bhushan as Beli, who has been saved by Kammo's father, Jaggu (Pesi Patel), plays the love interest.
 The arrival of the villain Rahu, Beli's step-brother, and its consequences form the rest of the story.

-Sohag Raat was released at Excelsior and Lamington Cinemas, in Bombay on 25 June 1948, and was the seventh highest grossing Indian film of 1948.
+Sohag Raat was released at Excelsior and Lamington Cinemas, in Bombay on 25 June 1948, and was the seventh highest-grossing Indian film of 1948.
 The film's success was attributed to the "refreshing" debutante Geeta Bali, with Baburao Patel titling his review of the film in the August 1948 issue of Filmindia, as "Geeta Bali's Sohag Raat".

 Plot

 A dying mother asks her step-son, Rahu, to look after his younger stepbrother, Beli (Bharat Bhushan).
 The stepson decides to have Beli murdered in order to lay claim to the entire property.
 Rahu appoints Jaggu (Pesi Patel) to carry out the killing.
 However, Jaggu changes his mind when Beli asks him if he has any children.
-Jaggu then takes Beli to his village in Kullu where he lives with his cheerful and spirited daughter Kammo (Geeta Bali).
+Jaggu then takes Beli to his village in Kullu, where he lives with his cheerful and spirited daughter Kammo (Geeta Bali).
 Beli soon finds a job at the Zamindar's (Landlord) house.
-The landlord's daughter, Paro (Begum Para) is good friends with Kammo.
+The landlord's daughter, Paro (Begum Para), is a good friend of Kammo.
 Both Kammo and Paro fall in love with Beli, but Beli likes Paro.

 Rahu finds out that Beli is not dead and comes to the village, ingratiating himself with the Zamindar.
 He asks for Paro's hand in marriage and the Zamindar agrees.
 On the wedding night, Kammo persuades Beli and Paro to elope but they are stopped by Rahu who tries to shoot Beli.
 Kammo comes in the way and is shot.
 She dies uniting the two lovers.